The Husqvarna 150BT is a gas-powered backpack leaf blower delivering 452 CFM at 270 MPH. It features a 2-cycle 51cc engine. (Read full specs)

 - Air exiting the nozzle of this blower can reach 270 MPH, which is the fastest speed you can get with a gas-powered backpack blower.

-- As this unit is rated at 452 CFM (cubic feet per minute), it expells less air than most gas-powered backpack blowers.
+- Regarding its air volume, the airflow of the Husqvarna 150BT can reach 452 CFM (Cubic Feet per Minute), which is on the low end for gas-powered backpack blowers.
 For the highest air volume, you may want to have a look at the Echo PB-9010T, which boasts with 1110 CFM.

 Here's a list of the most popular specific comparisons: